ohno418/linux-command-impls/cat/README.txt

-A re-implementation of cat command.
+A implementation of a cat command with ststem calls only.